CS196Illinois/group-3-sp21/Docs/PLAN.md

 Finished product: Mobile RPG game with a 3D environment.
 Will run on an Android device and will be built using Unity with Android.

+Sprint 1 -\
+Watching Unity tutorials,\
+filling out notes and commitng to the Research folder,

 Sprint 2 -\
 We will need to create a 3D environment in Unity,\